ralphwetzel/theonionbox/README.md

 The python packages - for the _Box_ and all it's dependencies - are located in `lib/python2.7/site-packages/`.
 Be aware, that the `python ` path segment might be different (e.g. `lib/python3.6/site-packages/`) if your virtual environment operates with another version of python!
 _The Box Launcher_ (named as well `theonionbox`) is located in `bin/`, next to the executables of the python version used in your virtual environment.

-If the structure of your installation looks equivalent, your _Box_ is now cleared for takeoff:
+If the structure of your installation looks equivalent, your _Box_ is now cleared for takeoff!

 ### First Flight
 Type `theonionbox` to launch your _Box_ for the first time: